 You’ve been working on your baby for months now, maybe even years, and you think you’re ready to move on to the next step of your publishing path: you’re ready to let someone else take the red pen to it and tell you what’s working—and what’s not.

 You’re not writing “to market.”
 In fact, you hardly even know what market your book belongs in.
 You hear the word “marketing,” and you implode.
 You’re an author, not a marketer.
-You barely got through the edits of your own novel.
+You barely got through your own edits of your novel.
 How are you going to pay for an editor AND for someone to market your book for you?
 How are you supposed to figure out how to do ALL of it yourself?
 Where do you even start?

 The good news is now that you’ve got your book ready to edit, we can work on all of that starting now.